-- An ELL student who has received more than two (2) years of instruction in an approved ESOL program may be retained when there is lack of academic progress in grade level concepts. - The ELL committee shall meet to document the evidence indicating lack of academic progress and to recommend retention.
+- An ELL student who has received more than two (2) years of instruction in an approved ESOL program according to the date entered US school, may be retained when there is lack of academic progress in grade level concepts. - The ELL committee shall meet to document the evidence indicating lack of academic progress and to recommend retention.
 The parent/ guardian shall be invited to attend. - The teacher(s) must show extensive documentation of the ESOL strategies used to provide the student with understandable instruction. - The reason for retention must not imply the student needs an extra year to learn English or that the under-performance is due to the child's limited English proficiency.